-Members of the baby boom generation — the name given to the 76 million people born from 1946 to 1964 — are now in their 50s, 60s and 70s.
+Healthy living cannot be overstated for members of the baby boomer generation — the name given to the 76 million people born from 1946 to 1964.
+Boomers are now in their 50s, 60s and 70s.
 Many are well into their retirement years or are just aging into Medicare and are still working.

 According to the Centers for Disease Control and Prevention (CDC), the number of adults with diabetes has more than tripled in the last 20 years.
 This coincides with the aging of the US population and an increase in obesity rates.
 Obesity is one of the leading risk factors for diabetes.

 Diabetes increases the risk of serious health problems, such as high blood pressure, vision loss, kidney disease, nerve damage, foot problems, amputation and cardiovascular disease.

 With lifestyle changes and proper medical care, diabetes and its associated risks can be prevented, delayed and managed.

 Heart disease is the leading cause of death for both men and women over age 60.
 After age 45, the risk increases significantly.